olekuz/tyk-docs/tyk-docs/content/advanced-configuration/transform-traffic/soap-rest.md

 ![NumberService API](/docs/img/2.10/numberservice_api.png)

-## Step2: Add the transforms to an Endpoint
+## Step 2: Add the transforms to an Endpoint

 1. From the API list, select Edit from the Actions menu for the `NumberConversion` API
 2. Select the **Endpoint Designer** tab.
 You should see 2 POST endpoints that were imported.
 We will apply the transforms to one of the endpoints